 In 2003, Metropolitan Land Development was cited for two serious violations involving trenching hazards and ordered to pay OSHA $2,000 in an informal settlement.
 In 2004, the company was cited three times for trenching safety violations and fined $9,000, according to inspection reports posted on OSHA's Web site.And one more thing.
 Rare among trench collapse articles, the author points out that why even partial trench collapses are potentially deadly:

 Capt.
 Scott Kennedy, who supervises the tactical rescue team for Gwinnett County Fire Department, said trench collapses are often fatal.
 Just one cubic foot of dirt can weigh between 100 to 150 pounds, so a trench collapse can restrict breathing and blood flow to the point that it becomes deadly.Or put another way, a cubic yard of soil weights about 2700 pounds, the weight of a mid-sized automobile.
-A trench collapse may contain three to five cubic feet of soil.
+A trench collapse may contain three to five cubic yards of soil.
 Do the math.

 Conclusion #1: This guy was damn lucky.